nearform/zoom-shuffle-bot/README.md

 3. In the `Information` tab fill in the `Developer Contact Information` section
 4. In the `Feature` tab:
    - fill in the `Bot endpoint URL` field - this is the `$PUBLIC_URL/bot` endpoint
-   - optionally add a slash command (note: this has to be a value that is unique for the entire Zoom Marketplace)
+   - add a slash command (note: this has to be a value that is unique for the entire Zoom Marketplace)
+     - add a "usage hint" named "skipme" and add its description: "Do not include me in the random list of participants"
    - enable `Events subscription` for all users in the account and subscribe to the following events:
      - End Meeting
      - Participant/Host joined meeting